telerik/kendo-ui-core/docs/web/grid/how-to/Selection/prevent-selection-for-checkbox-cell.md

 ---
-title: Prevent selection for checkbox cell
+title: Prevent Selection for Checkbox Cells
-page_title: Prevent selection for checkbox cell
+page_title:  Prevent Selection for Checkbox Cells | Kendo UI Grid Widget
-description: Prevent selection for checkbox cell
+description: "Learn how to prevent selection for checkbox cells in Kendo UI Grid."
+slug: howto_prevent_selection_checkbox_cells_grid
 ---

-# Prevent selection for checkbox cell
+# Prevent Selection for Checkbox Cells

-The following runnable sample demonstrates how to prevent the cell selection for checkbox cell or any cell.
+The example below demonstrates how to prevent the cell selection functionality for checkbox or any cells.

-#### Example
+###### Example

 ```html
     <div id="grid"></div>